Balanset-1A Field Rotor Balancing Guide | Theory & Practice Balanset-1A Field Rotor Balancing Guide | Theory & Practice

 • Problem: Main enemy - cavitation.

 • Procedure: Before balancing, ensure sufficient cavitation margin at inlet (NPSHa).
-Check that suction pipeline or filter is not clogged.
-If you hear characteristic "gravel" noise and vibration is unstable - first eliminate the hydraulic problem.
+Check that suction pipeline is not clogged.

 Crushers, grinders and mulchers:

-• Problem: Extreme wear, possibility of large and sudden unbalance changes due to hammer/beater breakage or wear.
-Rotors are heavy and operate under high impact loads.
+• Problem: Extreme wear, possibility of large unbalance changes due to hammer breakage or wear.

 • Procedure: Check integrity and attachment of working elements.
-Due to strong vibration, additional machine frame anchoring to floor may be required to obtain stable readings.
+Additional machine frame anchoring may be required.

 Electric motor armatures: